 Parallel Information Gathering with SearchCans SERP API

 The SearchCans SERP API allows your AI agent to query Google or Bing search results programmatically.
-By leveraging Python’s asyncio or simple multi-threading for the number of available Parallel Search Lanes, your agent can perform multiple search queries simultaneously.
+By leveraging Python’s asyncio or simple multi-threading for the number of available Parallel Lanes, your agent can perform multiple search queries simultaneously.

 Python Implementation: Async Search Pattern